Aston University has been ranked 15th in a list of the UK’s best apprenticeship training providers (Rate My Apprenticeship 2019)

 Learning, teaching and assessment

-This programme is taught through blended distance learning.
-Formal teaching takes place using our virtual learning environment, Blackboard, where you will take part in bi-monthly webinars.
-This platform allows you to access a comprehensive range of study materials, academic journals, databases and much more.
-Online learning gives you the flexibility to study from any location without the need to frequently travel to the Aston University campus.
+This programme is taught through block based or blended distance learning in the first two stages and through blended distance learning in the final stage.
+Formal teaching takes place using on campus lectures and our virtual learning environment, Blackboard if the block based delivery is selected for the first two stages.
+For blended distance learning, formal teaching takes place using our virtual learning environment, Blackboard where apprentices will work through the learning resources and take part in monthly tutorials.
+This platform allows apprentices to access a comprehensive range of study materials, academic journals, databases and much more.
+Online learning gives apprentices the flexibility to study from any location without the need to frequently travel to the Aston University campus.

-In addition to online learning, you will be supported by an academic and professional supervisor.
-The supervisors will meet with you once per module plus regular online contact to provide advice and help bridge the gap between theory and practice.
+In addition to online learning, all apprentices are supported by a professional skills coach, an academic, and professional supervisor.
+The coaches and supervisors will meet with apprentices once per module, either in person or online, to provide advice and help bridge the gap between theory and practice.
+The professional supervisors are all Chartered Engineers and they will help the apprentices with their professional registration after successful completion of their degrees.

 By successfully completing this programme, you'll be awarded a BEng in Professional Engineering (Science Industry Process/Plant Engineer).
 You will also achieve an apprenticeship certificate that is graded at pass, merit or distinction.

-The programme will be assessed through a combination of written and oral examinations, class tests, individual and group coursework, projects, presentations and practical assessments.
-All projects and assignments are work-based, relating directly to your role in their organisation adding immediate value for you and your employer.
+The programme will be assessed through a combination of written and oral examinations, class tests, individual and group coursework projects, presentations and practical assessments.
+All projects and assignments are work-based, relating directly to the apprentice’s role in their organisation adding immediate value for both the apprentice and the employer.

 The apprenticeship concludes with the end point assessment (EPA).
-The EPA gives you the opportunity to showcase your academic, personal and professional development achievements throughout the apprenticeship.
-You will take part in a professional discussion to demonstrate your competencies and how you have applied your learning in the workplace.
-You will also be required to give a presentation showing the impact of your final work based project on your organisation.
-After the EPA, the assessors consider what grade should be awarded for the apprenticeship.
+The EPA gives the apprentices the opportunity to showcase their academic, personal and professional development achievements throughout the apprenticeship.
+Apprentices will take part in a professional discussion to demonstrate their competencies and how they have applied their learning in the workplace.
+They will also be required to give a presentation showing the impact of their final work based project on their organisation.
+After the EPA, the assessors will consider what grade should be awarded for the apprenticeship – fail, pass, merit, or distinction.

 You will not have to pay tuition fees as a degree apprentice as the costs are met by the UK government and your employer*.
 In addition to your fees being paid, you will also earn a salary while you study, so there is no need to apply for Student Finance.